Plain English Summary

 Where is the study run from?

-7 EU countries: Germany, Italy, Spain, Belgium, Netherlands, UK, Denmark, USA
+8 EU countries: Austria, Germany, Italy, Spain, Belgium, Netherlands, UK, Denmark, USA

 When is the study starting and how long is it expected to run for?